...an ESOP is a win-win-win situation.

 Professional Liaison

-Maintain liaison with attorneys, accountants, investment managers and trust officers and commercial lenders to assure a smooth and efficient installation.
+Maintain liaison with attorneys, accountants, advisors, investment managers and commercial lenders to assure a smooth and efficient installation.

 ESOPs have become more popular in the past few years as a way to raise capital for new and ongoing concerns, according to Ron Gilbert.